 With so many individuals working from home offices now, keeping tabs on employees has become more complicated than simply peeking over the nearest cubicle wall.
-Only with the use of technology can management hope to have an accurate barometer with which to measure the output from remote workers or satellite offices.
-Time Doctor is one example of a program used to keep track of what exactly employees are working on and how much time they have spent on those tasks.
-To increase collaboration, Time Doctor is used to manage attendance and improve productivity of an online workforce to help ensure they become highly efficient.
+Only with the use of technology can management hope to have an accurate barometer to measure the output from remote workers or satellite offices.
+Time Doctor is one example of a program used to track what employees are working on and how much time they have spent on those tasks.
+To increase collaboration, Time Doctor is used to manage attendance and improve the productivity of an online workforce to help ensure they become highly efficient.

 - Google Drive: online spreadsheets in a central location for multiple individuals to retrieve simultaneously, an alternative to Excel or Word documents

 - Dropbox: a simple way to share and store documents that employees can access

 - SharePoint by Microsoft: a secure place to store, organize, share, and access information from almost any device

 Project management encompasses a variety of aspects, including budget and deadline management, tracking tasks, and streamlining communication.
 Regardless of where they are located, teams have technologies available to organize and monitor the lifecycle of different projects.
 To effectively use technology to manage projects, managers must have the business experience to understand processes and the technical training to recognize which program implementations will save time and money.

 The technology used in Basecamp, an online project management tool, has made it easier to manage projects and communication by optimizing workflow in a simplistic way.
 Managers can also send internal messages, have discussions through Basecamp, and automate specific business processes, which allows for a one-stop-shop in project management.

 Managers should also be aware of tools that can help save data, such as automated backup services like Carbonite.
 It is a product that allows employees to access data from anywhere in addition to backing up every user’s hard drive to the cloud, just in case something happens or an older version is needed.